 As cloud computing has taken over the business technology landscape, Unified Communications as a Service has been added to the solutions business leaders seek out.
-With the right software in place, businesses of all sizes can access the features they need to collaborate as teams and communicate with clients.
+With the right software in place, businesses of all sizes can access the features they need to collaborate as teams and communicate with clients over their internet connection.
 Today’s telecommunications solutions go well beyond the audio-based phones of the past.
 They incorporate many of the features that once required installing multiple pieces of software on each computer in your organization.

 What Is UCaaS?

 Before we can go into detail about the best UCaaS solutions for your own business, it’s important to stop to answer the often-asked question, “What is UCaaS?”
 First, any time you see the words “as a service,” it simply means that a cloud services provider offers that particular item as a service.
 Software as a Service refers to the practice of selling access to the software as a service, usually paid at a monthly rate.